quicwg/base-drafts/draft-ietf-quic-recovery.md

   performance of the QUIC handshake and use shorter timers for acknowledgement.

-* Packets that contain only ACK or CONNECTION_CLOSE frames do not count toward congestion control limits and are not considered in-flight.
+* Packets containing frames besides ACK or CONNECTION_CLOSE frames count toward congestion control limits and are considered in-flight.

 * PADDING frames cause packets to contribute toward bytes in flight without directly causing an acknowledgment to be sent.